SanchoEmmanuelj/Terraform-Modules./README.md

 Attached to this repository is my Terraform project in the TERRAFORM-MODULES-MAIN-2 Repo

 terraform-modules folder which contains
-1)(my ec2-ansible-docker directory from zhere ze zill be running our commands)
+1)(my ec2-ansible-docker directory from where we will be running our commands)

 2)Modules repo in which i have the VPC repo(with main.tf variables.tf outputs.tf e2.cf)